ExxonMobil faces major investor battle on climate stance - RFI

 New York (AFP)

-Shareholders of ExxonMobil will determine Wednesday whether to replace up to four board members in a move that could mark a turning point for the oil giant on climate change.
+Earlier Wednesday, a Dutch court ordered oil giant Shell to slash its greenhouse gas emissions targets following a challenge launched by environmental group Friends of the Earth.

+Fellow US oil major Chevron also faces a series of investor votes on climate change at a meeting Wednesday.

-The petroleum company, which has faced myriad shareholder votes on its climate stance over the decades, has battled the efforts of activist group Engine No. 1 to challenge ExxonMobil's petroleum-centered strategy in favor of one that embraces renewable energy investments as Royal Dutch, Total and other rivals have done.
+ExxonMobil, which has fought off climate proposals at annual meetings for decades, has battled the efforts of activist group Engine No. 1 to challenge the company's petroleum-centered strategy in favor of one that embraces renewable energy investments as Royal Dutch, Total and other rivals have done.

-The closely-watched contest will culminate at the board meeting, scheduled to begin at 1430 GMT.
+Chief Executive Darren Woods said ExxonMobil "appreciates open dialogue" with shareholders and was proud of the steps taken so far.

+"Our current board of directors is among the strongest in the corporate world," Woods said shortly after Penner's remarks.

-The vote is expected to be close, with US business media pointing to BlackRock, Vanguard and State Street as potenially decisive in the outcome.
+The vote on the new board members is expected to be close, with US business media pointing to BlackRock, Vanguard and State Street as potentially decisive in the outcome.

 The three firms, which together manage about 20 percent of ExxonMobil's shares, have not publicly taken a position.